This theory course will allow you to develop a level of plant knowledge deemed essential by the horticultural

 This course will equip you with the knowledge and understanding of the scientific principles that underpin horticultural practices.

-If you choose to study the evening option at our Regent’s Park Campus, then from February 2023 you will be required to study two evenings per week, one of which will be online.
+If you choose to study the evening option at our Regent’s Park Campus, you will be required to study two evenings per week, one of which might be online.

 You will learn